-We really appreciate its unique handle design as it is heatproof, provides a comfortable grip, and counterbalances the weight perfectly.
+I really appreciate its unique handle design as it is heatproof, provides a comfortable grip, and counterbalances the weight perfectly.
 Consequently, you have optimum control over your water stream; even the slow pour is convenient to manage.

 It comes with a programmable temperature range of 135 to 212 degrees Fahrenheit.
 This ensures the precise water temperature required to make Aeropress coffee, which is brewed at a lower temperature than other coffees.
 The water temperature is displayed on a sleek LCD, along with the goal temperature.
-It has a fast heat-up time, similar to the Cuisinart PerfecTemp kettle on our list.
+It has a fast heat-up time, similar to the Cuisinart PerfecTemp kettle on my list.

 Finally, the Fellow Stagg can keep the water temperature stable for up to 60 minutes, which is particularly useful when you have to make multiple cups of water using a single Aeropress.

 - Variable temperature control so you can input the exact water temperature